bpg/terraform-provider-proxmox/CONTRIBUTING.md

 ## Submitting changes

-Please create a new PR against the `master` branch which must be based on the project's [pull request template](.github/PULL_REQUEST_TEMPLATE.md).
+Please create a new PR against the `main` branch which must be based on the project's [pull request template](.github/PULL_REQUEST_TEMPLATE.md).

 ## Coding conventions